davidrmiller/neural2d/README.md

 Place all the files, maintaining the relative directory structure, into a convenient directory.

+In the images/digits/ subdirectory, extract the image files from the archive into the same directory.

 To compile neural2d, cd to the directory containing the Makefile and execute:

     make